LeNPaul/Lagrange/_posts/2015-10-10-getting-started.md

 ### RSS Feeds

 Atom is supported through [Jekyll-Feed](https://github.com/jekyll/jekyll-feed), and RSS 2.0 is supported through [RSS auto-discovery](http://www.rssboard.org/rss-autodiscovery).
+By default, Lagrange uses the Atom feed.

-With Jekyll-Feed, you can set configuration variables such as `title`, `description`, and `author` in the `_config.yml` file.
+With Jekyll-Feed (Atom), you can set configuration variables such as `title`, `description`, and `author` in the `_config.yml` file.
 For RSS 2.0, uncomment the last two lines in the `_config.yml` file to activate RSS auto-discovery.
+The `rss-feed.xml` file that the feed path points to when using RSS 2.0 automatically uses the appropriate configuration variables found in `_data/settings.yml`.

 ### Social Media Icons